TSP-Bot: Robotic TSP Pen Art using High-DoF Manipulators: Previous Work

 The existing works focus on machine creativity and thus pay more attention to the painterly rendering algorithms, which still human outperform the machines.
-Recently, robotic pen drawing systems that focus more on the robot's capability have appeared. \cite{songICRA18} and \cite{songICRA19} presented a system capable of drawing a pen art on non-planar surfaces using the impedance control of the manipulator. \cite{liu2021robust} proposed a flexible and robust robotic system that also draws on a non-flat surface, focusing on closed-loop planning.
-Our work is also interested in what machines can do better than humans while not losing the aesthetic value of the result.
+Recently, robotic pen drawing systems that focus more on the robot's capability have appeared.
+A system for drawing on non-planar surfaces using manipulator impedance control was introduced~\cite{songICRA18, songICRA19}.
+SSK~\cite{song2023ssk} further extends the system to draw on larger surfaces using a mobile manipulator by solving a coverage planning problem.
+Another exemplary instance highlighting the capabilities of robotic systems is a flexible and robust system adept at drawing on non-flat surfaces, prioritizing closed-loop planning for enhanced precision~\cite{liu2021robust}.
+Our work is also driven by the exploration of areas where machines excel compared to humans, all while ensuring the aesthetic integrity of the final outcome.
 Chitrakar~\cite{singhal2020chitrakar} proposes a robotic system that autonomously converts a human face image into a non-self-intersecting curve by solving TSP with a stippling method.
-We take a similar approach, but our system can draw more colorful drawings and is more suitable for {autonomous robotic drawing with optimized drawing path and a pen-change mechanism}.
+We take a similar approach, but our system can draw more colorful drawings and is more suitable for autonomous robotic drawing with optimized drawing path and a pen-change mechanism.